retroverse404/---Stacks-Gamefi-Agents-Sandbox/README.md

 > Dungeons and Agents

-Meaning:
+Meaning
-- a sandbox for agents
+• sandbox for agents
-- a world of roles, objects, value, and events
+• world of roles, objects, value, and events
-- a simulation surface that can later settle value through Bitcoin/Stacks rails
+• simulation surface that can settle value through Bitcoin / Stacks rails

-This is a playable Stacks-native Gamefi sandbox built,where wallet-backed actors, paid actions(x402),and world state can be explored inside a multi-agent social simulation.
+This is a playable Stacks-native GameFi sandbox where wallet-backed actors, paid actions (x402), and world state interact inside a multi-agent social simulation.

-This project builds from 2d game engine [61cygni/tinyrealms](https://github.com/61cygni/tinyrealms) foundation, which provided a strong starting point for persistent 2D world simulation.
+The project builds on the 61cygni/tinyrealms 2D engine, providing a strong foundation for persistent world simulation.

 ## At A Glance